A mechanism of macroscopic rigid-body behavior through evanescent mode: Experimental realization of rigid-body behavior

-Experimentally, we could produce the rigid-body like behavior in the system of mass elements interacting through purely repulsive forces. {A future prospect is to access the real ``evanescent profile'' that would replace (\ref{eq:surface-mode}) for the specific model.
-This is a hard challenge because simple force detectors would alter the very mechanical property of interaction, which is the core of our study.} Very recently we came to notice that the architecture with preloaded springs, similar to Fig.\ref{fig:data}(a), had been used in the junction of the railway trains, the device called {\it draft gear} \cite{draft-gear-ref1}.
-For the purpose of attenuating the mechanical shocks between the wagons the draft gears were often combined with frictional elements and, in any case to the authors' knowledge no mention has been made about the collective effects.
+With all the simplicity of the setup that gave the result similar to the numerical ones in the main text, we have no idea how to extract from (\ref{eq:FvsX}) the corrective coordinate that corresponds to the evanescent mode.
+Even the very precise value of $\delta$ and $f(\delta)$ near $\delta=0$ are experimentally inaccessible because the insertion of force sensors would alter the mechanical system.
+We have no {\it a priori} reason to expect an exponential decay of $\delta$'s within the cluster.
+Nevertheless it is certain that the pre-compressed spring is the key ingredient of the rigid-body like behavior: In fact, if we remove or immobilise the movable piston of each particle, the outcome is a commonly known collision process of ``Newton's cradle'', that is, the furthest particle is dominantly kicked out in exchange of the joining of the hitting particle to the cluster.
+In the latter case refined theories and experiments have already been developed \cite{Nesterenko1983, coste-fauve1997, MacKay1999}.

-Theoretically, we found through the mode-coupling reduction the evanescent mode that underlie the rigid-body like behavior of purely repulsive system.
-We should stress that the simple inequalities $\alpha_{i,i+1}<1$ for $i=1,\ldots,n$ are not sufficient for the emergence of the evanescent mode but $n\times \max(\alpha_{i,i+1})\ll 1$ is required.
-This may be the reason that the numerical study \cite{nesterenko-softening-prl2013}, which was done after \cite{wagon-prl2010}, showed no rigid-body like behavior.
-The non-propagating nature of the evanescent mode allows vast heterogeneity among the constituent particles as well as the particle-particle interactions.
-Such a robustness is in marked contrast to the usual ``Newton's cradle'' type, where the propagating pulses are scattered by the inhomogeneity \cite{neste-perturbe-Sen-pre1998}.
-The evanescent mode also appears in situations other than the collisional setup: If in (\ref{eq:Newton}) we replace $f_{0,1}(\delta_{0,1})$ by a constant pushing force for $t>0,$ a time-periodic evanescent mode appears in the cluster on top of the uniform acceleration of the center of mass.
+After completing our work we came to notice that the structure of piston and preloaded spring similar to Fig.\ref{fig:data}(a) had been used for the different function: For the purpose of attenuating the mechanical shocks between the wagons of the railway trains, they put at the junction of trains the device called {\it draft gear} \cite{draft-gear-ref1}, which was often combined with frictional elements.
+To the authors' knowledge, however, no mention has been made about the aspects of the collective movement.